 Creating a program that responds to employee complaints effectively and efficiently can make all the difference to prevent a lawsuit.
 Forbes provides some advice that employers can review to create an effective whistleblower program.

-Employers must take the claims seriously.
-They must conduct a proper investigation of the claims to gather the facts.
+Employers must take the claims seriously by conducting a proper investigation of the claims to gather the facts.
 It is always important for employers to:

 - Craft a strategy for the investigation before starting, but act with efficiency;